100559155/MLA-Final-Project/README.md

 - Cons: Averaging diluted specific meanings; poor correlation due to context loss.

 **Topic Modeling (LDA)**
+The file "LDA_Topic_Model.pkl" has the ML model generated for this section.

 - Technique: Trained Latent Dirichlet Allocation with 15 topics and 40 passes.
 - Result:
   - Coherence Score: 0.4040